MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-overview.md

 - Get started quickly with the [**Home** page](https://dataexplorer.azure.com/home), which provides free and immediate access to the **help** cluster and the [samples gallery](web-ui-samples-gallery.md), complete with sample data, query tutorials, and built-in dashboards.
 From the home page, you can also easily create a [free cluster](start-for-free.md) or connect to your own clusters.
 - In the **Data** tab, explore the [**Data Management**](https://dataexplorer.azure.com/oneclick) page, to ingest and organize data.
 The [one click ingestion](ingest-data-one-click.md) wizard makes data ingestion fast and intuitive.
-- Once you've ingested either your own data or accessed the **help** cluster, check out the **Query** tab to open the [query editor window](https://dataexplorer.azure.com).
-From here you can [write](write-queries.md) and run your own Kusto Query Language commands and queries, or learn from descriptive tutorials in the [samples gallery](https://dataexplorer.azure.com/clusters/help).
+- Once you've connected to data, select the **Query** tab on the left menu to open the [query editor window](https://dataexplorer.azure.com).
+In the query pane, you can [write](write-queries.md) or learn from descriptive tutorials in the [samples gallery](https://dataexplorer.azure.com/clusters/help).
 - In [**Dashboards**](https://dataexplorer.azure.com/dashboards), you can [visualize](azure-data-explorer-dashboards.md) and explore either your own data or built-in dashboards from the samples gallery.
 - [**MyCluster**](https://dataexplorer.azure.com/freecluster) allows you to experience the capabilities of Azure Data Explorer for [free](start-for-free-web-ui.md) using your own data.